dlfcodec/Dual-generative-Latent-Fusion/README.md

 ## ⚖️ License

-This work is licensed under the MIT License.
+This work is licensed under the Apache 2.0 License.